Strategic Buyers: Finding the Targets

 Second, the likelihood that the ideal business was even listed for sale in the first place is slim to none.
 As such, somebody – a professional business broker – should have been engaged to find that ideal business; because the owner of that ideal business probably hadn’t even thought about selling!

 The buyer in this case said he wanted to “save” the broker’s success fee thinking that the seller would be able to sell at a lower price if he didn’t have to pay a broker.
 But this buyer obviously did not value his time as he later admitted to approaching at least 70 businesses!
-And he was still unable to find one that he liked; most likely because he had no idea how the process works.
+And he was still unable to find one that he liked.
 Imagine how much time and work that took!
 YIKES!

-But our hero was not a quick learner, unfortunately for him.
-He subsequently partnered with an associate and they redoubled their efforts – only to come to the eventual realization after spending even more time futilely searching, that they were looking for a business with a specific criterion.
+But, unfortunately for our hero, he was not a quick learner.
+He subsequently partnered with an associate and they redoubled their efforts – only to come to the eventual realization after spending even more time futilely searching, that they were looking for a very specific business.
 In spite of all this wasted effort over multiple years, the buyer was firm that he wanted to buy a business directly from the owner and not through a broker.